 Here are specific suggestions to guide your choice across various budget levels and preferences.

-A sociable environment in the city center.
+A social atmosphere in the city center.

 A popular site for meeting fellow travelers, with dorms and private rooms.

-A classic, historic hotel facing Plaza 9 de Julio, with traditional charm and a prime locale.
+AN iconic, historic hotel facing Plaza 9 de Julio, with traditional charm and a prime locale.

 A boutique accommodation in a beautifully restored mansion, with themed rooms dedicated to Argentine historical figures.